Reviews roundup: The Years

-The Years, based on Annie Ernaux’s autobiographical book Les Années, features Findlay, Romola Garai, Gina McKeeAnjli Mohindra and Harmony Rose-Bremner playing the same character at five different stages of her life, as well as the other people they encounter.
+The Years, based on Annie Ernaux’s semi-autobiographical book Les Années, features Deborah Findlay, Romola Garai, Gina McKeeAnjli Mohindra and Harmony Rose-Bremner playing the same character at five different stages of her life, as well as the other people they encounter.
 The play is adapted and directed by Eline Arbo.
-Sex, like a river, runs through a play which includes much humour and a harrowing abortion scene.
+Sex, like a river, runs through a play that includes much humour and a harrowing abortion scene.
 The critics were generally impressed by the acting and the way the story was told, but some dissenting reviewers found it didn’t take off.
+The original Almeida production with the same cast transferred to the Harold Pinter Theatre on 24 January 2025.
+Reviews of the original 2024 production at The Almeida are below the more recent West End reviews.

 [Links to full reviews are included but a number are behind paywalls and therefore may not be accessible]